 About the prize

-Development in Practice is now offering prizes for practitioners and early career academics from the Global South on four themes.
+Development in Practice is now offering prizes for practitioners and early career academics from the Global South on two themes.

-Four prizes of $US 500 for 2021-22 for the top paper in each category and 12 months “free to view” for the top two papers in each category will be offered.
+Two prizes of $US 500 will be awarded for 2022 for the top paper in each category and 12 months “free to view” for the top papers in each category will be offered.

 The categories are as follows:

-1. Gender transformative approaches.
-Papers would focus on research including:
+1. Gender and intersectionality.
+Papers should be academic articles that focus on research including:

 a.
 Current and emerging barriers that prevent or stymy the progress for ongoing change in gender justice and more equitable gender relations in a specific development context.